radzionc/increaser/prompts/context.md

 During a focus session, you can hover over the timer to see the log of your current focus session, where each item is either work on a project with a duration, or a break with a duration.

 When finishing a focus session, the user has the option to also 'Change session end time and finish,' which is helpful when the user forgets to stop the session and wants to adjust the end time.

+The user can change focus project or task during the session.
+If the user changes the project, the session will be split into a new one for the new project.

 ## Goals